monishasaran/SIH-25010/README.md

 </li></ul>

 ## Feasibility and Viability
-<li><ul>Technical Feasibility: The project leverages widely available technologies such as AI, smartphone apps, IVR, SMS, and IoT devices (soil sensors, weather stations).
-Existing machine learning models for crop disease detection and pest identification can be adapted.<li></li>
+<li>Technical Feasibility: The project leverages widely available technologies such as AI, smartphone apps, IVR, SMS, and IoT devices (soil sensors, weather stations).
+Existing machine learning models for crop disease detection and pest identification can be adapted.</li>
 <li>Financial Feasibility: Development and deployment costs are moderate compared to the long-term benefits of increased crop yield, optimized resource usage, and farmer income.
 Legal and Regulatory Feasibility: No major legal barriers exist for implementing AI-based advisory services in agriculture; compliance with data privacy laws </li>
 <li>Economic Viability: Higher yields and reduced input costs translate to improved farmer income, making the solution financially sustainable.